harmonica23/sing_nyc_metro_app/README.md

 - Add a new venue to an area
 - Add a review to a venue
 - Delete a review from a venue if user is the author
+- Bonus: map of venue and user can map there

 ### **_Credits_**